Best Lighting Kits for Studio & Outdoor Use in 2026

 Common Lighting Mistakes to Avoid

-- Using lights that are too harsh without diffusion
+- Using harsh lighting without diffusion

 - Mixing different color temperatures

-- Placing lights too close to the subject
+- Placing lights too close to subjects

 - Ignoring background lighting